 The Company also executes arrangements through channel partners in which the channel partners are authorized to market and distribute the Company's software products to end users of the Company's products and services in specified territories.
 In sales facilitated by channel partners, the channel partner bears the risk of collection from the end user customer.
-The Company recognizes revenue from transactions with channel partners when the channel partner submits a written purchase commitment, collectability from the channel partner is probable, a signed license agreement is received from the end user customer and delivery has occurred to the end user customer, provided that all other revenue recognition criteria are satisfied.
-Revenue for channel partner transactions is recorded on a net basis (the amount actually received by the Company from the channel partner).
+The Company recognizes revenue from transactions with channel partners when the channel partner submits a written purchase commitment, collectibility from the channel partner is probable, a signed license agreement is received from the end user customer and delivery has occurred to the end user customer, provided that all other revenue recognition criteria are satisfied.
+Revenue from channel partner transactions is the amount remitted to the Company by the channel partners.
+This amount includes a fee for PCS that is compensation for providing technical enhancements and the second level of technical support to the end user, which is based on the contractual renewal rate in the end user customer's license agreement and is recognized over the period that PCS is to be provided.
 The Company does not offer right of return, product rotation or price protection to any of its channel partners.